carriercomm/ptx-random-notes/epipolar-geometry.md

 a two-view relation forms a **epipolar constraint**

-the epipolar constraint can be used in finding coordinates, verification, parameter refinement (bundle ) .etc
+the epipolar constraint can be used in finding coordinates, verification, parameter refinement (bundle adjustment) .etc

 concepts
 ---